xapi-project/luna-rossa/README.md

 its environment explicit.

 * Luna Rossa provides a library (in `lib/`) for writing tests whose code resides in `tests/`.
-Currently each test is compiled into an individual binary but the plan is to combine them into one binary as this makes installing the binaries easier.
+Tests are combined into one binary `lunarossa` and each test is run as a sub command:

+    lunarossa powercycle -s servers.json -c tests.json

+  For help and documentation, try:

+    lunarossa --help
+    lunarossa help
+    lunarossa powercycle --help

 * Luna Rossa doesn't deal with provisioning the test environment.
   Instead, it reads the inventory of machines that tests can use from